Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 ## (Q2) Mutation Rate and Genome Replication (20 points)

-Thanks to a long-term evolution experiment [source](http://myxo.css.msu.edu/) it is possible to estimate that *E. coli* has a mutation rate on the order of 10^-10 (mutations)/(base x replication) [source](https://bionumbers.hms.harvard.edu/bionumber.aspx?&id=105813).
+Thanks to a long-term evolution [experiment](http://myxo.css.msu.edu/) it is possible to estimate that *E. coli* has a mutation rate on the order of 10^-10 (mutations)/(base x replication) [bionumber-source](https://bionumbers.hms.harvard.edu/bionumber.aspx?&id=105813).
 Assume that *E. coli* has a genome size of 10^7 bases per genome.

 **Q.2.a.**  What is the rate of mutations/genome replication for *E. coli*?